Ultimate Broccoli Cheddar Casserole

 Actually measure the rice here people.
 The difference between two and three cups of rice in the casserole is the difference between perfection and brick of food.

+Because I wanted to make this broccoli cheddar casserole from scratch that means I needed a sauce that wasn’t from a soup can.
 The sauce the casserole is a standard béchamel sauce, but with onions and garlic added in.
 Melt the butter and cook the onions and garlic until they are translucent.
 Then add in the flour.

 Once that cooks for a minute or two add the milk slowly, whisking or stirring constantly to prevent lumps.
 Then the cream and mustard.